-The ESO Educational Office is part of the education and Public Outreach Department.
+The ESO Educational Office is part of the Department of Communication.
 The aim is to provide support for astronomy and astrophysics education, especially at the high-school level.
 This includes teaching materials, courses for teachers and specific educational projects, often in collaboration with partners such as the European Association for Astronomy Education (EAAE), the EIROforum, the European Commission and others.

 With its strong multidisciplinary character and powerful public appeal, astronomy can play an important role in modern science education.
 The stunning scientific results from ESO telescopes provide invaluable treasures for science teachers.